 As Croatia's capital, Zagreb is a magnet for creative types and their hipster friends which the city's easygoing culture nurtures.
 Artists, designers, composers, chefs, musicians, poets and writers flock to Zagreb's quirky cafes, congregate in its casual clubs and exhibit their output in offbeat galleries.
-Exploring the haunts of hipster Zagreb is where you can discover the alternative scene in all its creative glory.
+Exploring the haunts of hipster Zagreb is where you can discover alternative Zagreb in all its creative glory.
 It's fun, it's cheap and many of the multilingual locals you'll meet will be happy to explain their work in English.

 The best place to begin is on Marticeva street, east of Trg Jelacica.
 For years it was a dreary street known mainly for its auto parts shops and hardware stores.
 As these small businesses moved elsewhere the neighborhood became a place of boarded-up shops and empty buildings.
 Cheap real estate!
 It wasn't long before alternative shops cautiously opened their doors.

 First on the scene was Booksa at 14d, a bookshop-cafe that became a hub for the literary set.
 Settle back into a comfy sofa, grab a coffee and leaf through a selection of international newspapers and magazines.
 The music is relaxing and the walls are decorated with pictures of local artists.
 Every so often, there's a poetry reading, performance piece or book-signing.
 Booksa is also a good place to pick up pamphlets and flyers announcing other events in the neighborhood.
 It's open daily from 10am to 9pm.

 While in the neighbourhood, why not stock up on locally made organic creams and cosmetics?
 Kantarion at n° 14c expands their skin care offering with a selection of crafts, teas and honey confected by local producers.

 Only steps from Marticeva, this new hostel has striking design, friendly service and an inner garden.